பக்கம் கடைசியாக மாற்றப்பட்டது: 23 மார்ச், 2023

 - ethstaker(opens in a new tab) – Discord

-For any general support questions about your submission, please email email@example.com.
+For any general support questions about your submission, please email firstname.lastname@example.org(opens in a new tab).

 For technical questions about Medalla, ideas or direction for your data analysis, tooling, clients, and all things Eth2, we invite you to head over to the community-driven ethstaker Discord(opens in a new tab).
 Ethstaker is a community-driven Eth2 resource for the fledgling validator community and they've been kind enough to open up a dedicated support channel